6 Single-Leg Exercises (With Dumbbells)

 3. Exhale as you press through your heels to stand tall, driving your hips forward to return to standing.

-Modification: Keep both heels on the ground, 80% of the work in your “working leg”, using your other toe as a kick stand.
-Hold one dumbbell at your chest in a goblet-hold or use just your bodyweight.
+Modification: Keep both heels on the ground.
+Shift your weight so that 80% of the work is in your working leg.
+Hold one dumbbell at your chest in a goblet hold.

 Targets: The glutes (outer gluteus medius), quads (including the VMO, the small teardrop-shaped muscle group that helps move the knee joint and stabilizes the kneecap) and core.